 Rheumatic fever can damage your heart.
 This is called rheumatic heart disease.

 The heart is a pump with 4 chambers (rooms) and 4 valves.
 A heart valve acts like a one-way door.
 It makes sure that blood pumped by the heart flows in one direction only.
 If rheumatic fever damages the heart valves, this is called rheumatic heart disease.
 When your doctor listens to your child's heart, they may hear extra sounds called murmurs.
-A murmur is the sound of some blood flowing the wrong way through a leaky valve.
+Murmurs are often normal in unwell children but sometimes they can be a sign that blood is flowing the wrong way through a leaky valve.

 Not everyone with rheumatic fever will have heart valve damage, but people with badly damaged heart valves may need heart surgery.

 When rheumatic fever damages your child's heart valve, their heart cannot pump properly and they may feel:

 - short of breath when lying down flat